Down-to-earth, humble, and unwavering. A mountain guide who leads the mountains. Akira Shibusawa -LEAD Mountain Guide

 He decided to guide in his hometown of Hokushin

-In the spring of the year I spent the winter at Bankei, the ski guide stage I exam was held in Hakuba Village, Nagano Prefecture.
-The examiner at the time was Nakano Toyokazu, a guide based in Myoko, Niigata Prefecture.
+The spring after spending a winter at Bankei, I took the Ski Guide Stage I exam in Hakuba Village, Nagano Prefecture.
+The examiner was Toyokazu Nakano, a guide based in Myoko, Niigata Prefecture.

 With IN Field's Nakano, who is active mainly in Myoko (Photo: Sagara Jun)